YooNice100/League-Of-Legends-Data-Set/README.md

 ### Win and Loss Based on First Herald

-Understanding how securing the first Rift Herald impacts the game's outcome.
+Performed bivariate analysis on the first herald and result statistics in the dataset.
+I can visualize the wins and losses with teams that got first herald.

 <iframe
   src="assets/win_and_loss_first_herald.html"